-Project Terms of Reference (TOR) Template
+Project Terms of Reference (ToR) Template: Writing Tips

-Definition and Purpose of TOR
+Terms of Reference: Definition and Purpose

-TOR of a project provides a clear description of the following critical information:
+The ToR of a project provides a clear description of the following critical information:

-- The rationale behind undertaking the project
+- The rationale behind undertaking the project.

-- The proposed methodology of project management along with work plans and activity schedules
+- The proposed methodology of project management, along with work plans and activity schedules.

-- The expected resource requirements, primarily regarding personnel
+- The expected resource requirements, primarily regarding personnel.

-- Reporting rules and requirements
+- Reporting rules and requirements.